 A former K-pop idol who transformed into a compelling actress, stealing scenes in the blockbuster zombie thriller Train to Busan.

-Ahn So-hee stepped into the white-hot spotlight as a teenager, debuting as a member of the massively popular Wonder Girls.
-Her early career was defined by the rigorous, polished world of K-pop.
+Ahn So-hee debuted as a teenager with the massively popular Wonder Girls, stepping into K-pop's white-hot spotlight.
+Her early career followed the rigorous, polished path of an idol.
 But Sohee harbored a different ambition.
-She made a deliberate and risky pivot, leaving the group to pursue acting full-time.
-The transition demanded she prove herself anew, moving from music show stages to film sets.
+She made a deliberate pivot, leaving the group to pursue acting full-time.
+The transition demanded she prove herself anew, moving from music stages to film sets.
 Her breakthrough arrived with a tense, human performance in the global phenomenon Train to Busan, where she held her own against veteran actors.
-This role cemented her status as a serious talent, leading to a string of diverse projects in film and television that explore complex characters far from her idol origins.
+This role opened doors to diverse projects in film and television, exploring complex characters far from her idol origins.

 1981–1996